brotkrueml/schema-health/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::

-   The extension in version |version| is available for TYPO3 v10 LTS and TYPO3 v11 LTS.
+   The extension in version |version| is available for TYPO3 v10 LTS, TYPO3 v11
+   LTS and TYPO3 v12.
    Use version 1.2 for compatibility with TYPO3 v9 LTS.

 The recommended way to install this extension is by using Composer.
 In your